sexwork/sexwork.us/science/politics.rst

 Politics
 ========

+.. #TODO clean this up, make it less opinionated.

 The politics around sex work is a complicated one.
 Let's talk about it through history.
 When the USA was first getting going, sex work was totally legal, and still is federally.
 The only federal laws around